LeeBohyun/TPCCH/how-to-install-and-run-tpcch.md

-# TPC-CH Benchmark on MySQL
+# Run TPC-CH Benchmark on MySQL

 ## Description
 - CH-benCHmark is a mixed workload containing both TPC-C and TPC-H tests.
 It is the most common workload to test HTAP systems.
 - Before running the CH-benCHmark test, you need to deploy TiFlash first, which is a TiDB's HTAP component.
 After you deploy TiFlash and create TiFlash replicas, TiKV will replicate the latest data of TPC-C online transactions to TiFlash in real time, and the TiDB optimizer will automatically push down OLAP queries from TPC-H workload to the MPP engine of TiFlash for efficient execution.
 - The CH-benCHmark test in this document is implemented based on go-tpc.
-You can download the test program using the following TiUP command:
+You can download the test program using the following TiUP command.

-## Prerequisites and Installations
+## Prerequisites Installation

-- Install Go-lang higher than 11.0
+### Install Go-lang higher than 11.0
 ```bash
 sudo apt install golang-go
 ```

-- Install TiUP & TiDB
+### Install TiUP & TiDB
 1. Install TiUP
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://tiup-mirrors.pingcap.com/install.sh | sh